 Laying legitimate claim to the title of most isolated town in the Lower 48 states, Jarbidge sits neatly tucked amongst rivers and tall peaks, surrounded by miles of spectacular scenery.

 Located more than 100 miles north of Elko, the area is renowned for bubbling brooks full of trout; flourishing populations of Rocky Mountain elk, mule deer, and other wildlife; and miles upon miles of remote dirt roads which weave throughout the Jarbidge Wilderness.

 In the summer months, the quaint town attracts the eye of both trekkers and tourists.
 Cozy bed-and-breakfasts, an RV park, and several primitive campgrounds make Jarbidge an attractive location to experience the atmosphere of a historical Nevada town.

 Fishermen are drawn to the area because of the surrounding rivers and alpine lakes, which hold an abundance of mountain whitefish and redband trout.
 The town becomes a popular big game hunting camp during the late-summer and fall months when hunters from across the state flock to try their luck in wilderness area.

-Jarbidge offers an assortment of amenities and services, including the Trading Post, which sells groceries, souvenirs, and supplies; and the North Star Mine Gas and Gifts, which sells gas year-round.
-The town site also includes a look at old miners’ cabins, the old Jarbidge Jail, and former brothels.
+Jarbidge offers an assortment of amenities and services, including the Jarbidge Trading Post, which sells groceries, souvenirs, and supplies; and the North Star Mine Gas and Gifts, which sells gas year-round.
+The town site also includes a look at old miners’ cabins, the Historic Jarbidge Jail, and former brothels.
 The Jarbidge Community Hall is still used for meetings, dances, church services, weddings, and more.
 The original stage curtain in the hall depicts a Venetian gondolier and ads for early businesses, all of which are no longer there.